 La Crosse, Wisconsin Mayor Tim Kabat declared March 30, 2015 Sister Thea Bowman Day.
 Read the Mayor's Sister Thea Bowman Day proclamation.

 "Good news for one another: The legacy of Sister Thea Bowman" is the title of Tom Roberts' story featured in NCR's Global Catholic Sisters Report.
 Tom, NCR editor at large, was a guest at the Thea events held at the Franciscan Spirituality Center and St. Rose March 29 and 30.

-Sister Thea Bowman’s Life and Legacy on Display debuted at the Franciscan Spirituality Center on March 17, and WXOW Channel 19 was there to capture it.
+Sister Thea Bowman’s Life and Legacy on Display debuted at the Franciscan Spirituality Center on March 17.
 Sister Malinda Gerke shared her story about a Thea experience that, to her, sparked the realization of race that “We are all one; all together.”
 Audrey Quanrud also spoke, pointing out the juxtaposition of the celebration with the “observance of the Selma anniversary [commemorating the Bloody Sunday March 50 years ago] … part of Thea’s story too.”
-View the Thea news clip.

 La Crosse Tribune recently paid tribute to the life, legacy and celebration soon to come: the 25th anniversary of Sister Thea’s homegoing.
 She was “The first black member of the Franciscan Sisters of Perpetual Adoration and the granddaughter of a slave,” reads the article that announces the anniversary events of this month, further describing her as “an intellectual giant, a star, a modern mystic, a prophet and ‘Mother Teresa with soul.’”
 Sister Charlene Smith echoes those sentiments in the story: “She was a star, a thoroughbred, a life force.”
 Read FSPA to memorialize their shooting star.